Kaspersky and the Russian government: Concerns raised by other governments

 On 13 November 2017, the British intelligence agency MI6 raised suspicions over Kaspersky Lab software after it was distributed free to more than 2 million UK Barclays customers.
 On 2 December 2017, Barclay's announced that they would no longer provide their new customers with the company's software.
-Also around 2 December 2017, Britain's National Cyber Security Center advised, as a national security precaution, that UK government departments avoid Russia-based anti-virus software such as Kaspersky, but stated there was "no compelling case at present to extend that advice" to the wider public.
+Also around 2 December 2017, Britain's National Cyber Security Center advised, as a national security precaution, that UK government departments avoid Russia-based antivirus software such as Kaspersky, but stated there was "no compelling case at present to extend that advice" to the wider public.
 On 9 December 2017, the U.S. government banned Kaspersky from federal civilian and military computers as part of a broader defense bill.

 On 21 December 2017, Lithuanian Government bans Kaspersky Lab software on sensitive computers claiming it to be a threat to Lithuanian national security.

-On 14 May 2018, the Dutch government announced it decided to phase out the use of anti-virus software made by Kaspersky Labs “as a precautionary measure” and was advising companies involved in safeguarding vital services to do the same.
+On 14 May 2018, the Dutch government announced it decided to phase out the use of antivirus software made by Kaspersky Labs “as a precautionary measure” and was advising companies involved in safeguarding vital services to do the same.

 On 13 June 2018, European Union passed a motion that labeled Kaspersky as "confirmed as malicious" as part of a report on cyber defense written by Estonian MEP Urmas Paet of the Committee on Foreign Affairs.
 The report "Calls on the EU to perform a comprehensive review of software, IT and communications equipment and infrastructure used in the institutions in order to exclude potentially dangerous programmes and devices, and to ban the ones that have been confirmed as malicious, such as Kaspersky Lab."
 The resolution was approved with 476 votes in favor and 151 against.
 Kaspersky Lab responded by claiming the amendment to the report was based on untrue statements and by temporarily halting their numerous collaborative European cybercrime-fighting initiatives.
+In March 2019, Belgian MEP Gerolf Annemans submitted a question to the European Commission (EC), requesting in writing any evidence the Commission had justifying Parliament's labelling of Kaspersky as "malicious", citing reports from Germany, France, and Belgium which found no evidence of this.
+On 12 April 2019 the Commission responded by stating, "The Commission is not in possession of any evidence regarding potential issues related to the use of Kaspersky Lab products." and that, "[...] the Commission did not commission any reports."

-On 15 March 2022, The German Federal Office for Information Security known as "BSI" urged consumers not to use anti-virus software made by Russia's Kaspersky, warning the firm could be implicated in hacking assaults amid Russia's war in Ukraine.
+On 15 March 2022, The German Federal Office for Information Security known as "BSI" urged consumers not to use antivirus software made by Russia's Kaspersky, warning the firm could be implicated in hacking assaults amid Russia's war in Ukraine.
 According to the agency, antivirus software has extensive system authorizations and must maintain a permanent connection to the manufacturer's servers.
 The BSI claims a Russian IT manufacturer can be forced to partake in an attack against targets in the EU, NATO, and Germany.
 Kaspersky published a statement to its Twitter feed concerning the BSI recommendation to stop using Kaspersky.